 As the paint cures, some of the chemicals vaporize.
-The vapours are not poisonous, but they do smell bad.
+The vapors are not poisonous, but they do smell bad.
 Fresh paint fumes can also cause false alarms in smoke detectors.
 So, when you first light your fireplace, be prepared by opening doors and/or windows to ventilate the house.
 As you burn hotter and hotter fires, more of the painted surfaces reach the curing temperature of the paint.
 The smell of curing paint does not disappear until you have burned one or two very hot fires.

 Burn one or two small fires to begin the curing and conditioning process.
 Then build bigger and hotter fires until there is no longer any paint smell from the fireplace.
+Once the paint smell disappears, your fireplace is ready for serious heating.